Callum-Leach/SCCER/README.md

 # Scenario-coupled climate extreme-value regression (SCCER)

-This repository holds the code relating to the paper `Changes in extreme temperatures of the Earth's desert regions over the next 100 years`.
+This repository contains the code, data, and figures supporting the paper:

+`Changes in Extreme Temperatures of the Earth's Desert Regions over the Next 100 Years.`

+The project investigates how extreme near-surface air temperatures (tas) may change in major desert regions over the next century using output from CMIP6 global climate models (GCMs).
+In particular, the study estimates the change in the 100-year return value of annual temperature extremes between 2025 and 2125.

-The software fits generalised extreme value (GEV) regression to characterise changes in extremes, considering a range of different parametric forms for the variation of GEV parameters with time, and coupling models for different scenarios so that they provide a common GEV tail in the frst year of observation.
+To characterise changes in extremes, the repository implements scenario-coupled non-stationary Generalised Extreme Value (GEV) regression models considering a range of different parametric forms.
+These models allow GEV parameters to vary over time while ensuring that different emissions scenarios share a common distribution of extremes at the start of the simulation period.
+Model parameters are estimated using Bayesian inference with MCMC, enabling full uncertainty quantification.

 **Repo overview**
-The repository is structured
+The repository is structured as follows:
+**Data:** Main datasets used in the analysis (CMIP6-derived regional extremes).
+**src/nonstationary_extremes:** Core software for fitting non-stationary GEV models using Bayesian inference and MCMC.
+**Plots:** Generated figures for the paper and supplementary material.

 ## Authors